 - Learn musculoskeletal anatomy and physical exam techniques

-- Learn indications for surgical and non-surgical management of musculoskeletal injuries
+- Learn indications for surgical and non-surgical management of common musculoskeletal injuries

 - Learn basic peripheral joint injections

 - Learn to interpret imaging and how they correlate to physical exam findings, treatment and functional prognosis

 - Learn basic splint management, staple and suture placement and removal